cheriangeorge/java-course/Week1.md

 ## Week 1 Notes

 ### Compiler vs Interpreter:
-- Compiler needs entire program to be loaded in RAM while interpreter loads just one line into buffer
+* Compiler needs entire program to be loaded in RAM while interpreter loads just one line into buffer
-- Compiler is faster than interpreter
+* Compiler is faster than interpreter
-- Memory requirement for interpreter is very low (Usually used in memory constrained devices)
+* Memory requirement for interpreter is very low (Usually used in memory constrained devices)
-- Explore : Which runs faster - Compiled code or interpreted code ?
+* Explore : Which runs faster - Compiled code or interpreted code ?
+* Speed of Execution in a compiler and interpreter
+  - Compiler can do a lot more optimization than a normal interpreter can do.
+Interpreter doesn't have the full view of the code.
+Full view of the code helps to do a lot more optimisation
+  - Some interpreters do some amount of compilation in it (Java JIT compiler)
+  - Full view of the code helps in different types of optimisation - 1) Code motion 2) Register Allocation (varible folding) 3) Constant Propogation 4) Dead Code Elimination
-- JIT compilers are between the two and more efficient
+* **Just In Time (JIT) compilers** are between the two and more efficient
+  - Also called Run Time Compiler (oxymoron)
+  - Module of interpreter marks lines that are executed multiple times.
+Only this part of the code is compiled once.
+The interpreter will just run this compiled code.

 ### Imperative vs Declarative:
 - Imperative and procedural are same